cmu-delphi/epiprocess/.github/pull_request_template.md

       (backwards-incompatible changes to the documented interface) are noted.
       Collect the changes under the next release number (e.g. if you are on 1.7.2, then write your changes under the 1.8 heading).
-- [ ] Styling, linting, and documentation checks.
+- [ ] Styling and documentation checks.
 Make a PR comment with:
   - `/document` to check the package documentation and fix any issues.
   - `/style` to check the style and fix any issues.
   - `/preview-docs` to preview the docs.